Ameresco's Landfill RNG Projects Are Now Available for Forward Purchase on Greentruth

 Browse the full Greentruth RNG project registry

 A Forward Quantified Emissions Token (fQET) is a serialized forward contract certificate issued on the Greentruth registry prior to physical RNG production.
-It represents a committed, reserved volume of future RNG output — in this case, monthly tranches of Ameresco's Palmetto Landfill production for calendar year 2027.
+It represents a committed, reserved volume of future RNG output — in this case, monthly tranches of Ameresco's Palmetto and Laubscher Meadows landfill production across 2026 and 2027.
 Upon physical delivery of the RNG, each fQET automatically converts into a standard QET, representing one MMBtu of verified RNG with full chain-of-custody documentation encoded on-chain.

-Lock in Palmetto Landfill 2027 forward volumes today.
-Create a free Greentruth account and browse available monthly vintages.
+Lock in Ameresco's 2026 and 2027 forward volumes today.
+Create a free Greentruth account and browse available monthly vintages across both projects.

 Fuel Attribute Documentation Certificate Status — What Buyers Need to Know

 Fuel Attribute Documentation Certificate (FADC) status is the designation Greentruth assigns to RNG certificates that satisfy the complete evidentiary chain required for delivered fuel use claims under leading GHG accounting and regulatory frameworks.
-FADC status is not automatic — it requires full chain-of-custody documentation from point of capture through physical delivery confirmation.
+FADC status is not automatic — it is earned only when a QET-RNG certificate clears Greentruth's five-point verification gateway, the set of mandatory criteria that prove the contracted RNG physically entered the buyer's gas supply system via common carrier pipelines.

-For GHG Protocol Scope 1 and Scope 3 reporting teams, this means Palmetto Landfill RNG certificates are audit-ready instruments — not attestations — that reduce the documentation burden at the point of GHG disclosure.
+Meeting all five criteria is what makes a certificate fully valid for Scope 1 fossil CO₂ reduction claims, rather than voluntary support only.
+For GHG Protocol Scope 1 and Scope 3 reporting teams, this means these Ameresco RNG certificates are audit-ready instruments — not attestations — that reduce the documentation burden at the point of GHG disclosure.

 Scope 1 and Scope 3 accounting with verified RNG under the GHG Protocol